 The Sixth Grade English curriculum is designed to foster an appreciation for literature, educate in textual analysis, provide students with an understanding of basic literary elements, and continue building on vocabulary and grammar.
 Students read literature from around the world to see how the works reflect different cultures.
-Featured works include: Esperanza Rising (Mexico/United States), A Long Walk to Water (Africa), and The Breadwinner (Afghanistan).
+Featured works include: Prairie Lotus (United States), Other Words for Home (Syria/United States), A Long Walk to Water (Africa), and The Breadwinner (Afghanistan).
 Students participate in both Readers' and Writers' Workshop Units, including taking part in a Social Issues Book Club and writing a personal narrative and a literary essay.
 Grammar skills and vocabulary are taught throughout the course and in tandem with reading and writing.